Creating Accessible Knowledge Base Articles

 When linking to audio and video materials, make sure items are accurately (99%) captioned (video) or transcribed (audio).

-Contact Distributed Education for instructions on captioning media.
+Contact the Office of Distance Learning for instructions on captioning media.